NordicSemiconductor/IOS-nRF-Mesh-Library/nRFMeshProvision/Documentation.docc/Exporting.md

 The mesh network configuration schema is defined in [Bluetooth Mesh Configuration Database specification](https://www.bluetooth.com/specifications/specs/mesh-configuration-database-profile-1-0-1/).
-As the schema is standarized by Bluetooth SIG it should be possible to import it on different devices from different manufacturers.
+As the schema is standardized by Bluetooth SIG it should be possible to import it on different devices from different manufacturers.

 Exporting network is done by calling ``MeshNetworkManager/export(_:)``.